Guide to Historical Development of Tibetan Buddhism

 In addition to the above monasteries, when touring Lhasa, you couldn't afford to miss the classic must-visit attractions such as Potala Palace(iconic buidling of Tibet), Jokhang Temple(spiritual heart of Tibet), Sera Monastry(dramatic monk debate), Drepung Monastery(biggest monastery of ''Great Three Gelugpa Monastery'') and Drak Yerpa Monastery( one of top 3 hermitages in Tibet).

 Located in the Tsang province of Tibet, Shigatse is among the cities that offer some of the most prestigious Tibetan monasteries.
-Among them, you can visit Yungdrungling, Shalu, Phuntsoling, and Natang Monastery.
+Among them, you can visit Yungdrungling, Shalu, Phuntsoling, and Natang Monastery in Shigatse.

 Yungdrungling Monastery – Friendly Monks Who Speak English